hanleyweng/blog/knol/2015/s2_and_s1/google_creative_lab/posts/editions_at_play/_posts/2016-06-24-Editions-at-Play.md

 ## process snapshots

-Most of the process is black boxed, however I can share some snapshots of the design and creation process.
+Most of the process is black boxed, however I can share some snapshots during the design and creation process.

-Some of the interesting experiments in Editions at Play involved saying hi to people with computer vision, crafting procedural storylines with the aid of machine learning, shaking up physics engines, new forms of mobile interaction, crafting google streetview wonderlands, and overall exploring the technological design opportunities imaginable.
+Some of the interesting experiments in Editions at Play involved saying hi to people with computer vision, crafting procedural storylines with the aid of machine learning, shaking up physics engines, baking novel forms of mobile interaction, crafting google streetview wonderlands, and overall exploring the technological design opportunities imaginable.

 ![ Editions at Play glitch gif ](media/eap-logo-animated-7-glitch.gif)